These licence plates were issued to Canadian Army Personnel serving in Germany for registration

 British Army Of The Rhine (BAOR) who the gave us a vehicle permit and the plate number.
 It was the

-on a black background) manufactured by a local source.
-The only distinguishing item on the vehicle to
+white on a black background) manufactured by a local source.
+The only distinguishing item on the vehicle

-system was accepted.
-The distinctive white on blue Cdn plate made our German hosts and our Allies
+was accepted.
+The distinctive white on blue Cdn plate made our German hosts and our Allies much more aware

 Our vehicle registration system had other benefits that were largely unavailable when we were part of the